AH-IV: Description

-Českomoravská Kolben-Daněk was determined not to repeat the problems of its earlier Tančík vz.
+Českomoravská Kolben-Daněk (ČKD) was determined not to repeat the problems of its earlier Tančík vz.
 33 tankette and gave the gunner a turret for better observation and all-around fields of fire for its new AH-IV tankette.
 It was assembled from a framework of steel "angle iron" beams, to which armor plates between 12 and 6 mm thick were bolted.
 The driver sat on the right side using an observation port protected by bulletproof glass and an armored shutter.
 To his right was a small vision slit.
-Also to his right, in all models except the Swedish Strv m/37, was a light Zbrojovka Brno ZB vz.
-26 or vz.
-30 machine gun that was usually locked in place and fired using a Bowden cable.
+Also to his right, in all models except the Swedish Strv m/37, was a Zbrojovka Brno ZB vz.
+26 or ZB vz.
+30 light machine gun that was usually locked in place and fired using a Bowden cable.
 The gunner sat on the left and manned a small turret fitted with a ZB vz.
 35 or ZB vz.
-37 heavy machine gun in a ball mount.
+37 machine gun in a ball mount.
 Most of the machine gun's barrel protruded from the mount and was protected by an armored trough.
 He had a large vision port to the right of the machine gun mount in the turret and a small vision slit on the left side of the superstructure.
 3700 rounds were carried for the two machine guns.
-No radio was fitted.
+No radio was fitted on the AH-IV, though its Swedish version, the Stridsvagn m/37, carried a radio.

 The 3.468 L, water-cooled, six-cylinder Praga engine produced 55 hp at 2,500 rpm.
 It sat in the rear of the fighting compartment and drove the transmission via a drive shaft that ran forward between the driver and commander to the gearbox.
 Cooling was designed to draw air in through the commander's and driver's hatches.
 This had the advantage of rapidly dispersing gun combustion gases when firing, but several disadvantages.
 The constant draft generated by the engine greatly affected the crew during cold weather, an engine fire would force the crew to evacuate and the engine noise and heat increased crew fatigue.
 It had a top speed on the road of 45 km/h and a range between 150 and 170 km.
 The semi-automatic Praga-Wilson transmission had five forward gears and one reverse gear to drive the forward-mounted drive sprocket.
-The suspension was a smaller version of that used in the Panzerkampfwagen 38(t).
+The suspension was a smaller version of that used in the Panzer 38(t) - a Czech design built after German occupation.
 It consisted of four large road wheels per side, each pair mounted on a wheel carrier and sprung by leaf springs.
 There were two wheel carriers per side.
 The idler wheel was at the rear and one return roller was fitted.
 It had a ground pressure of only 0.5 kg/cm2.
 It could cross a ditch 1.5 m wide, climb an obstacle 0.5 to 0.6 m high and ford a stream 0.8 m deep.